 You’re not at risk for losing a window of opportunity for at least another year or so (and much later, depending on whom you ask), so do not panic.

 That said, some potty training experts say that 20-30 months of age is the “golden window” for potty training.
 Thus, if you are one of those moms who likes to be on the leading edge of every developmental milestone (snort), you could, in theory, start potty training around 20 months or so.

-When Lucie, my older daughter, was 18-20 months(ish), I was newly pregnant with Alice, my younger daughter.
+When Lucie, my older daughter, was 18-20 months(ish), I was newly pregnant with my youngest.
 Many of those days were spent in bed or on the bathroom floor, so potty training a toddler was the absolute last thing on my mind.